 At ASC we have opted to operate at the 50% of usual and customary rates based on what other local services are providing.
 We provide a superior service at an affordable rate, making us both competitive with other providers while at the same time, having modest rates that our patients can afford.
 It's important to note that the prices noted below will often be significantly lower as we are in-network and contracted with most insurance providers in Alaska, further reducing the costs of the studies, and making them much more affordable for what you will actually have to pay.
 Educate yourself about how insurance works with sleep studies.
 We also offer discounts to patients willing to pay in full for the studies.
 With that said, here's our breakdown of prices of the various studies that we administer:

 Home Sleep Test Cost

 A Home Sleep Test (HST) is exactly what it sounds like: a sleep study conducted from the comforts of one's own home.
-For a home sleep test, users usually comes into the sleep clinic the day of the test to pick up their HST and are given a demonstration on how to use the machine properly before taking the equipment home.
+For a home sleep test, users usually come into the sleep clinic the day of the test to pick up their HST and are given a demonstration on how to use the machine properly before taking the equipment home.
 Testing is performed by the users, and the data stored on the equipment is uploaded the following day at the sleep clinic.

 HSTs are used primarily in diagnosing patients with sleep apnea, and even then only for patients who are likely to have moderate to severe sleep apnea.
-However, with proper screening approximately 75% of people with moderate to severe sleep apnea can be accurately diagnosed with this test.
+However, with proper screening, approximately 75% of people with moderate to severe sleep apnea can be accurately diagnosed with this test.
 And at about 1/4 of the cost of an in-lab sleep study, it's often the most cost-effective choice.